Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Abstract

 \section{Abstract}

-Using degeneration techniques, we prove the correspondence of tropical curve counts and log Gromov-Witten invariants with general incidence and psi-class conditions in toric varieties for genus zero curves and all non-superabundant higher-genus situations.
-We also relate the log invariants to the ordinary ones and show that the one-dimensional case gives Hurwitz numbers.
+Using degeneration techniques, we prove the correspondence of tropical curve counts and log Gromov-Witten invariants with general incidence and psi-class conditions in toric varieties for genus zero curves.
+For higher-genus situations, we prove the correspondence for the non-superabundant part of the invariant.
+We also relate the log invariants to the ordinary ones, in particular explaining the appearance of negative multiplicities in the descendant correspondence result of Mark Gross.